 Total Minimum Hours: 90

+Foundation- 0-15*

+Core – 21 hours

+Concentration –minimum 15

+Support Field Hours - 9

+Dissertation- 21

+Additional Hours- 9**

+*Students who are eligible to waive foundation courses will need to replace those credit hours either with additional coursework determined in conjuction with the area coordinator or if the student has a completed master’s degree, relevant courses can be considered for transfer.

+** These hours will be determined by consultation with the concentration area coordinator.
+For students who have a completed master’s degree, relevant coursework can be considered for transfer credit.

 A minimum of 90 semester hours beyond the bachelor's degree is required.
 This includes 21 hours of dissertation.
 A minimum of 45 hours of coursework must be completed at the University of South Florida.

-Foundation Courses
+FOUNDATION COURSES (0-15 hours)

 These courses are designed to develop an appreciation of the institution of business and to help students see how their areas of specialization fit into this general picture.
 With the approval of the student's major committee, a student may satisfy these requirements in any of the following ways: